 How to Set Up . . .
 A Set Up Fee!

 - Go to your packages page and click the page you’d like to modify

-- Look for the pricing section on the summary tab, and click the price you’d like to add a set up fee to
+- Look for the Pricing tab and click the price you’d like to add a set up fee to:

 3. Type your setup fee amount into the box and hit “save”.
 Note that this amount will be added on to the first payment, which is made immediately upon purchase.